 By Caitlin Richards

-COVID-19 also known as coronavirus, is a respiratory disease that spreads from person-to-person, and has caused fear and worry.
+COVID-19 is a respiratory disease that spreads from person-to-person, and has caused fear and worry across the world.
 Schools have closed, parents have been put out of work and people have taken precautions to limit the mass spread of this pandemic.

 William Peace University is one of the many universities that closed and cancelled all events as a precaution due to the coronavirus.
 WPU notified students to return to their permanent residences by March 16, but extended housing to students with special cases.
 All classes transitioned to online, which began on March 23.